How will the next 30 years of investment performance benefit you? No one can say for certain, but you can look at the past to get an idea.

 Cool, right?
 Another way to think about this is to reverse engineer it.
 Think about how much money you’d like to have 30 years from now, then calculate how much you’d need to set aside to hit that number in each investment category.
 To get to that nice $762,000 from above, you’d have to invest about:

 In this example, stocks look pretty good, huh?
-It would take just $90,000 total invested over time to end up with more than $762,000.
+It would take just $250 per month or $90,000 total invested over time to end up with more than $762,000.
 Getting to the same end with savings requires total investments of $417,400.

 Of course, there’s no guarantee that markets will cooperate.
 To reach your financial goals with investing, you need a long time frame and a smart mix of stocks, bonds, and cash investments.
 And you’ve got to get started.